matt-159/Double-Wide-Surprise/README.md

 - Will any version passed 1.7.10 be supported?
   - What are you talking about?
 1.7.10 ***is*** the latest version of Minecraft

-- How do I access the other
+- How do I access the second half of my hotbar?
+  - You can quickly double tap a key to get to the corresponding slot in the second half of the hotbar.
+1, 1 -> slot 10